 Fleas must also be controlled.
-I commonly hear daily “My pet never gets fleas.”
+We commonly hear daily “My pet never gets fleas.”
 Western Washington and Oregon are loaded with fleas.
 This is a fact of life, that as pet owners, we need to come to grips with.
 Fleas don’t care how clean or dirty your home is.
 Also, indoor only animals get fleas just as often as outdoor pets.
 If you travel to the eastern side of Washington and Oregon, fleas are nearly non-existent because of the dry climate.
 The only way to assure a flea free pet is to use high-quality, continuous flea control.
 For dogs, there are 3 products that are about of equal efficacy: Bravecto, Trifexis, and Comfortis.
 These are all oral products.
 Bravecto is great because one pill lasts 3 full months and also protects against ticks.
-Trifexis and Comfortis are basically the same product, but Trifexis also acts as a monthly dewormer.
+Trifexis and Comfortis are basically the same product, but Trifexis also acts as a monthly dewormer and heartworm preventative.
 Trifexis and Comfortis do not treat or prevent ticks.
 Trifexis and Comfortis both last one month.
 Bravecto generally tastes great to dogs, whereas Trifexis and Comfortis don’t taste very well.
 Revolution, a prescription topical product, works very well, but generally takes a few days to take full effect and requires proper application to work well.
-The only over the counter products that work well are Advantage and the Seresto Collar, although I am seeing more and more failures with these products that used to be predictably effective.
+The only over the counter products that work well are Advantage and the Seresto Collar, although we are seeing more and more failures with these products that used to be predictably effective.
 Frontline, Hartz, Sergeants, and the generics thereof, are not effective.

 If you have additional questions about these topics, please don’t hesitate to call or set up an appointment.